FreeRADIUS/eap-arpa/draft-ietf-emu-eap-arpa.md

 Implementations MUST NOT permit EAP method negotiation with provisioning credentials.
-That is, when a provisioning NAI is used, any EAP Nak sent by a server MUST contain only EAP type zero (0).
+That is, when a provisioning NAI is used, any EAP Nak sent by a server MUST contain only EAP method zero (0).
-When an EAP peer uses a provisioning NAI and receives an EAP Nak, any EAP types given in that Nak MUST be ignored.
+When an EAP peer uses a provisioning NAI and receives an EAP Nak, any EAP methods given in that Nak MUST be ignored.

 While a server may support multiple provisioning methods, there is no way in EAP to negotiate which provisioning method can be used.
 It is